- Chart

 Average Trading Volume

-IEF exhibits high average daily trading volume, indicating strong liquidity and ease of buying and selling shares without significant price impact.
+IEF generally exhibits high average daily trading volumes, indicating robust liquidity and ease of trading for investors.

 Bid-Ask Spread